 – Research note | Short report

-This section publishes shorter texts (20,000 to 40,000 signs), which relate to either ongoing experiments or research that have not (yet) produced scientific and conceptual results that are sufficiently robust to be considered scientific articles in their own right.
-These texts can highlight a specific methodology, transversal reflections or synthesize a research approach.
+This section publishes shorter texts (20,000 to 40,000 signs) addressing research that have not (yet) produced scientific and conceptual results that are robust enough to be considered scientific articles in their own right.
+These texts can highlight a specific methodology, introduce a cross-cutting investigation or synthesize a specific research approach.
 These research notes may also allow young doctors to present their recently defended PhD.
-It is then a question of synthesizing the problematic treated in the thesis, the approach followed, the theoretical approaches used, the main results.
+We welcome a synthesis of the main thesis topic, methods followed, theories used and main results.

 – Reading note | Book review

-This section contains reviews of recent publications, whether individual (a thesis, a book, a report) or collective (a collective book or several related publications).
-These reading notes, which must be between 10,000 and 20,000 characters in size, provide an overview of the content of the publication, with an emphasis on contextualization and critical distance.
+This section welcomes reviews of recent publications, whether individual (a thesis, a book, a report) or collective (an edited book or several related publications).
+These reading notes, which must be between 10,000 and 20,000 characters in size, provide an overview of the content of the publication, with an emphasis on context and critical analysis.

-Alter ESDR has established a partnership with the Federal Institute for Disability Research (IFRH) at the time of the creation of the journal.
-The support that the IFRH provides to the journal within the framework of this partnership is due to the national institutional base that the IFRH has in France and its international academic visibility.
+Alter ESDR has established a partnership with the Federal Institute for Disability Research (IFRH) since the origin of the journal.
+The journal benefits through this partnership from IFRH national institutional network in France and its positive international academic status.
 The partnership with IFRH also provides the journal with logistical and financial support.

-Alter is also supported by several research laboratories: CERMES3 (Centre de recherche médecine, sciences, santé, santé, santé, santé, société; CNRS, INSERM, EHESS, Université de Paris) and ARENES (Université Rennes 1, EHESP, CNRS, Sciences Po Rennes; in partnership with Rennes 2), as well as by the PHS (Programme Handicap & Sociétés, EHESS Paris).
+Alter is also supported by several research laboratories: CERMES3 (Center for Research in Medicine, Health, Mental health and Societies; CNRS, INSERM, EHESS, Paris University) and ARENES (University of Rennes 1, EHESP, CNRS, Sciences Po Rennes; in partnership with Rennes 2), as well as by the PHS (Programme Handicap & Sociétés, EHESS Paris).

 Publishing and distribution formats